kanboard/documentation/content/en/v1/user/settings.md

 ---

 Some parameters for the application can be changed on the settings page.
-Only administrators can change those settings.
+Only administrators can change these settings.

 Application Settings
 --------------------